Man hospitalized after being struck by car on shoulder of I-95

-OAKLAND PARK - A man has been hospitalized after being struck by a vehicle on the shoulder of I-95 early Wednesday morning.
+OAKLAND PARK, Fla. - A man has been hospitalized after being struck by a vehicle on the shoulder of Interstate 95 early Wednesday morning in Oakland Park.

-Broward Sheriff's Office said a woman lost control of her vehicle and got into an accident on I-95 northbound at Commercial Boulevard.
-They believe rainy weather was a factor in the crash.
+Broward Sheriff's Office deputies said a woman lost control of her vehicle and crashed on northbound I-95 at Commercial Boulevard.

+"The other vehicle came smashing into my truck and flipped the other car that was on my truck into the other side of my truck," tow truck driver Robby Sternberg said.

+Sternberg said he was tossed into a lane but managed to walk away.

-The driver tried to flee but was later taken into custody, deputies say.
-That suspect is being treated at Broward Health Medical Center in Fort Lauderdale.
+Deputies said the driver tried to get away on foot but was later taken into custody.
+That suspect was being treated for minor injuries at Broward Health Medical Center in Fort Lauderdale.

 The victim was taken to Broward Health North for treatment.
 His condition isn't clear.
 The woman and the tow truck driver were not hurt.